perkinsjr/Flue-with-Unkey/DEPLOY.md

 # Deploy Agents on Unkey Deploy

-Build Flue agents as a Node.js server and ship them to [Unkey Deploy](https://unkey.com/docs/build-and-deploy/overview) — Unkey's container platform with multi-region routing, automatic domains, instant rollbacks, and edge security via Sentinel.
+Build Flue agents as a Node.js server and ship them to [Unkey Deploy](https://unkey.com/docs/build-and-deploy/overview) — Unkey's container platform with multi-region routing, automatic domains, instant rollbacks, and security via Sentinel.
 This guide walks you through preparing a Flue project for Unkey Deploy, writing the Dockerfile Unkey expects, and shipping with either GitHub or the `unkey` CLI.

 This guide assumes you've worked through [Deploy Agents on Node.js](https://github.com/withastro/flue/blob/main/docs/deploy-node.md) — the agent code, sandboxes, roles, skills, and commands all work identically.
 What changes here is the surrounding container and deploy story.